 We stress once again that the above-mentioned findings correspond to the simple DMC algorithm considered in this article.
 It is plausible that the computational cost could be drastically reduced by using importance sampling techniques based on suitably constructed guiding wave functions, possibly at the point of modifying the scaling of the required random-walker population, at least in cases where accurate approximations of the ground-state wave functions can be constructed.
 The use of importance sampling might also allow one to efficiently simulate the models described in Refs.
-[32,54], for which simple (i.e., without importance sampling) projective QMC methods have been shown to fail due to the large discrepancy between the $L_1$ -normalized ground-state wave function, which is the probability distribution sampled from in simple projective QMC simulations, and the $L_2$ -normalized ground-state wave function, which is sampled from when performing a measurement on the ground state of the adiabatic process.
-These issues are left to future investigations.
+[32, 53], for which simple (i.e., without importance sampling) projective QMC methods have been shown to fail due to the large discrepancy between the $L_1$ -normalized groundstate wave function - which is the probability distribution sampled from in simple projective QMC simulations - and the $L_2$ -normalized ground-state wave function, which is sampled from when performing a measurement on the ground state of the adiabatic process.
+We plan to investigate these issues in future works.

-Building accurate trial wave functions for generic optimization problems is an important, but highly nontrivial, task.
-We argue that finding models where such importance sampling technique is not feasible (because no accurate and efficiently computable guiding wave function exists) could help us in identifying optimization problems where quantum advantage can be achieved.
+We argue that finding models where such importance sampling technique is not feasible (e.g., because no accurate and efficiently computable guiding wave function exists) could help us in identifying optimization problems where quantum advantage can be achieved.
 For the same purpose, it would be useful to identify which features of a Hamiltonian might cause a pathological slowdown of the DMC dynamics.